-2.5.2 Regional Economic Development Account
+2.5.2 Regional Economic Development (RED) Account

-The regional economic development (RED) account registers changes in the distribution of regional economic activity that result from each alternative plan.
+The RED account registers changes in the distribution of regional economic activity that result from each alternative plan.
 Evaluations of regional effects are to be carried out using nationally consistent projections of income, employment, output, and population.

-The final array would result in both short- and long-term social and economic benefits for the regional economy.
+The final array would mostly result in both short- and long-term social and economic benefits for the regional economy.
 Construction activities would generate jobs, and it is assumed that the majority of the workforce would be from the local area.
-In the short term, this employment would contribute to local earnings, induce spending for goods and services, and generate tax revenues.
+In the short-term, this employment would contribute to local earnings, induce spending for goods and services, and generate tax revenues.
 At the scale of the study area, improvements to the environment, and greater abundance and diversity of desirable wildlife, fish, and vegetation, could stimulate the local economy by increasing activities such as fishing, hiking, boating, bird watching, and tourism in general.
 Improved quality of life would strengthen the desirability of living in the region and maintain, if not increase, property values.
 Ongoing restoration and monitoring activities would give local community groups and educational institutions opportunities to participate, providing valuable educational experiences.
-Thus, these restoration projects provide long-term stimulation of the local economy and provision of educational opportunities.

 As the costs of action alternatives varied, regional benefits would also vary.
 All alternatives except the no action would have a positive impact on the regional economy.
-The no-action alternative would result in no project expenditure and would have no positive or negative regional impact.
+The No Action Alternative would result in no project expenditure and would have no positive or negative regional impact.
 See Appendix 7 Economics and Social Considerations for more information.

 The highest cost alternative would generate the greatest benefit in RED.
-Alternative C4 is the highest cost alternative with project first costs estimated at \$60.4 million followed by Alternative C3 at \$50.3.
+Alternative C4 is the highest cost alternative followed by Alternative C3.
 Alternatives A, B, C1, C2, C5, C6 and C7 would provide less RED benefits due to their lower costs.
 Project alternative construction would generate direct local, state, and national economic benefits in jobs and products.
 Ecosystem restoration resulting from construction would generate additional economic benefits.